lokeshwartabjula/NextJob/README.md

 ## Testing

-We have hosted the website through netlify and we checked if our intended features are being loaded, checked if the developed UI components are being rendered as expected and checked if the APIs that we developed are sending expected responses. we have also checked the responsiveness of the website in different orientations.
+We have hosted the website through netlify and we checked if our intended features are being loaded, checked if the developed UI components are being rendered as expected and checked if the APIs that we developed are sending expected responses.
+We have also checked the responsiveness of the website in different orientations.

+The testing strategy for this application was primarily manual.
+Each new feature or bug fix was thoroughly tested in an iterative development process.
+This involved testing the feature in isolation and then retesting it in the context of the entire application to ensure overall system integrity.
+This was done in local environment first.

+Post-deployment, the application was moved to the staging environment where it was rigorously tested on the live server to verify its functionality and to ensure a seamless user experience.
+Then it is deployed in production environment as well.

 ### Break down into end to end tests